Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Abstract

 \section{Abstract}

 We obtain concentration estimates for the fluctuations of Coulomb gases in any dimension and in a broad temperature regime, including very small and very large temperature regimes which may depend on the number of points.
-We obtain a full Central Limit Theorem for the fluctuations of linear statistics in dimension 2, valid for the first time down to microscales and for possibly very small or very large temperatures.
-We show that a similar CLT can also be obtained in any larger dimension conditional on a ``no phase-transition" assumption, as soon as one can obtain a precise enough error rate for the expansion of the free energy -- an expansion is obtained in any dimension, but the rate is good enough to conclude only in dimension 3 for large enough temperature, still providing the first such result in dimension 3.
+We obtain a full Central Limit Theorem (CLT) for the fluctuations of linear statistics in dimension 2, valid for the first time down to microscales and for temperatures possibly tending to $0$ or $\infty$ as the number of points diverges.
+We show that a similar CLT can also be obtained in any larger dimension conditional on a ``no phase-transition" assumption, as soon as one can obtain a precise enough error rate for the expansion of the free energy -- an expansion is obtained in any dimension, but the rate is \cord{so far not good enough to conclude}.
 These CLTs can be interpreted as a convergence to the Gaussian Free Field.
 All the results are valid as soon as the test-function lives on a larger scale than the temperature-dependent minimal scale $\rho_\beta$ introduced in our previous work \cite{as}.